-As of December 31, 2022 and December 31, 2021, we had cash of \$38 and \$4,947, respectively.
-In addition, as of December 31, 2022 and December 31, 2021, we had current liabilities of \$1,069,357 and \$469,622, respectively.
+As of December 31, 2023, we had no cash.
+In addition, as of December 31, 2023, we had liabilities of \$1,405,813.
+As of the date of this report, we do not have adequate resources to fund our operations for the next twelve months without advances from affiliates or any future capital raising transactions.
+We will need to raise additional funding to complete the development of its products and commence the market launch, assuming regulatory approval is obtained.
+We do not know whether additional financing will be available when needed, whether it will be available on favorable terms, or if it will be available at all.
+These factors raise substantial doubt about our ability to continue as a going concern.
 In the event that we are unable to obtain additional financing, we may be unable to continue as a going concern.
 There is no guarantee that we will be able to secure additional financing.
 Changes in our operating plans, our existing and anticipated working capital needs, costs related to legal proceedings we might become subject to in the future, the acceleration or modification of our development activities, any near-term or future expansion plans, increased expenses, potential acquisitions or other events may further affect our ability to continue as a going concern.
-Similarly, the report of our independent registered public accounting firm on our financial statements as of and for the year ended December 31, 2022 includes an explanatory paragraph indicating that there is substantial doubt about our ability to continue as a going concern.
+Similarly, the report of our independent registered public accounting firm on our financial statements as of and for the year ended December 31, 2023 includes an explanatory paragraph indicating that there is substantial doubt about our ability to continue as a going concern.
 If we cannot continue as a viable entity, our stockholders may lose some or all of their investment in us.

-We have incurred net losses every year since our inception and expect to continue to incur increased expenses and generate operating losses and experience negative cash flows and it is uncertain whether we will achieve profitability.
+We have incurred losses every year and expect to continue to incur increased expenses.

-Our net losses for the year ended December 31, 2022 and December 31, 2021, were \$3,913,990 and \$2,179,294, respectively, and our accumulated deficit as of December 31, 2022 and December 31, 2021 was \$9,018,306 and \$5,104,316, respectively.
-We anticipate that we will need an additional \$12,000,000 to (i) complete product design and testing for the RetinalGenixTM and RetinalCamTM and submit RetinalGenixTM for FDA clearance (we anticipate that the RetinalCamTM will not require FDA clearance); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS genetic mapping technology (which we anticipate will require approximately \$2,000,000); and (iii) build the infrastructure for our sustained growth.
-We intend to obtain such funds through the sales of our equity and debt securities and/or through potential strategic partnerships; however, no assurance can be provided that funds will be available to us on acceptable terms, if at all.
+Our net losses for the year ended December 31, 2023 and December 31, 2021, were \$2, 090,889 and \$3,913,990, respectively, and our accumulated deficit as of December 31, 2023 and December 31, 2023 and December 31, 2022 was \$11,109,195 and \$9,018,306, respectively.
+We anticipate that we will need an additional \$12, 200,000 to to (i) complete product design and testing for the RetinalGeniXTM and RetinalCamTM and submit RetinalGeniXTM for FDA clearance (we anticipate that the RetinalCamTM will not require FDA clearance); (ii) complete the development and expansion of the software tools around the recently acquired DNA/GPS' genetic mapping technology; Pearl IRB anti-VEGF blood draw study, and (iii) build the infrastructure for our sustained growth We intend to obtain such funds through the sales of our equity and debt securities and/or through potential strategic partnerships; however, no assurance can be provided that funds will be available to us on acceptable terms, if at all.